Come and see

 It would be our honor for you to join us in worship and fellowship.

-Our hope is that your experience here will deepen your relationship with God, your zeal for life, and your understanding of truth.
-Whether you are new to Orthodox Christianity or are visiting from another Orthodox parish we welcome you warmly and would like to share a few words about who we are.
+Our hope is that your time with us deepens your relationship with God and your understanding of the truth.
+Whether you are new to Orthodox Christianity or visiting from another parish, you are warmly welcome.

-Come join us and experience Christianity as it was lived out by the apostles and saints for nearly two millennia!
+Come and experience Christianity as it has been lived by the apostles and saints for nearly two thousand years.

 A few notes to first time visitors: